Laser Treatment in Bangkok

 Why Choose KKC Clinic for Laser Treatment

 Your results depend on the technology used and the expertise behind it.
-At KKC Clinic we use medical-grade laser and light-based systems including Dual Yellow Laser, CO2, IPL, and Blink, and every treatment plan is built by a dermatologist based on your skin type, concerns, and goals.
+At KKC Clinic, a dermatologist builds your treatment plan.
+They match one of four devices to your skin and goals: CO2, Dual Yellow Laser, IPL, or Blink.
 Before anything begins, your doctor explains the approach, expected results, and aftercare.

 Frequently Asked Questions